ArborealAudio/OmniAmp/Notes.md

     - OR: in Channel mode, apply a frequency-weighted auto-gain.
 Bandpass each gain value to get a rough EL gain compensation

+- Get EQ params working properly btw amp & channel modes

 - Comp behavior is currently not-ideal.
 Just gets louder for first 50% and then real GR kicks in after that.
 Adding too much gain in the early parts of the knob.

+  - Should probably switch the way threshold lowering vs boost kicks in.
+Mostly lower threshold at first 50% with little gain, then start pushing the volume harder into the threshold

 - Advanced options including stereo/mono switch, stereo/MS linking for compressor